turgu1/maison/Readme.md

 The MQTT based transmission architecture is specific to this implementation and is describe below.

 The framework is to be used with the [PlarformIO](https://platformio.org/) ecosystem.
-Some (soon to be supplied) examples are to be compiled through PlatformIO.
+Some examples can be found in the `examples` folder and shall be compiled through PlatformIO.

 Note that the library maybe usable through the Arduino IDE, but this is not supported.
-It is known to be a challenge to set compiling options and access Maison defined types from .ino source code.
+It is known to be a challenge to set compiling options and access Maison defined types from `.ino` source code.

 The Maison framework, to be functional, requires the following: